BradleyA/git-TEST-commit-automation/hooks/README.md

 2) Quick uninstall on any Git repository (in seconds)
 3) Quick check of test case depth for a file (option -f) and all files for any Git repository (option -a) (in seconds)
 4) Quick reduction of untracked TEST case files (option -c) (in seconds)
+5) Quick upgrade of default test cases and test case code fixes (in seconds)
+6) Quick setup and configuration of FVT and SA test cases in (in seconds)

 #### Future Objectives

 - <COMMIT_FILE_NAME>.test-case-input - Add support   #12
 - Design for quick test case git branch merge (include steps)
-- Quick upgrade of default test cases with test case code fixes (include steps, first test completed with setup-git-TEST-cases.sh)
 - Quick test branch merge from test team's custom test cases without merge conflicts (include steps)
   - challenge is SA-setup.sh & FVT-setup.sh could be changed by development and test teams
-- Quick setup and configuration of FVT and SA test cases in \<REPOSITORY>/\<PATH>/TEST/\<COMMIT_FILE_NAME>/{FVT-setup.sh, SA-setup.sh, FVT-cleanup.sh, SA-cleanup.sh} (create-TEST-structure-for-git-file <git file> . . . )
 - Quick backup of all test cases in repository (\<FILE-NAME>.tar) (code is currently in uninstall) (option: backup)
 - Include support for custom test cases or intergration with other test or CI solutions
 - Support several types of files (support additional test case types (FVT,SA)